Polyconseil/vue-gettext/README.md

     The JSON file of the application's translations (produced by `gettext-compile`)

-    It's exposed as a Vue global property as `Vue.$translations`.
+    It's exposed as a Vue global property as `Vue.$translations`

 - `availableLanguages {Object}` - optional: